WillChamness/tcpgen/README.md

 ```

 ## More Than One CLI Arg
-If there are more than one argument, the first must be the hostname or IP address.
+If there are multiple arguments, the first must be the hostname or IP address.
 The rest are expected to be ports.
 For example:
 ```
 >tcpgen localhost 22 80 443 3389
 Resolved localhost to 127.0.0.1